ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-1.md

     tsa03s01-in-f227.1e100.net (216.58.200.227)  11.452 ms
     209.85.254.232 (209.85.254.232)  8.912 ms
 ```
-As we see, there're only 4 router in this path, which match what we've coverd earlier: Google as a content provider, creates its own networks and doesn't usually rely on the upper-tier ISPs.
+As we see, there're only 4 router in this path, which match what we've covered earlier: Google as a content provider, creates its own networks and doesn't usually rely on the upper-tier ISPs.

-Finally, we use the celluar Internet to give one last try and connect to the labortory again.
+Finally, we use the cellar Internet to give one last try and connect to the laboratory again.
 ```sh
  1  172.20.10.1 (172.20.10.1)  3.149 ms  1.520 ms  6.155 ms
  2  10.159.65.128 (10.159.65.128)  223.259 ms  235.398 ms  235.530 ms